greenelab/meta-review/manuscript.md

 Thousands of journals have [predefined styles](http://editor.citationstyles.org/searchByName/).
 As a result, adopting the specific bibliographic format required by a journal usually just requires specifying the style's source URL in the Manubot configuration.

-Manubot uses [Pandoc](https://pandoc.org/) to convert manuscripts from markdown to HTML, PDF, and optionally DOCX outputs.
+Manubot uses [Pandoc](https://pandoc.org/) to convert manuscripts from Markdown to HTML, PDF, and optionally DOCX outputs.
 Pandoc supports conversion between additional formats — such as LaTeX, AsciiDoc, EPUB, and JATS — offering Manubot users broad interoperability.
 [Journal Article Tag Suite](https://jats.nlm.nih.gov/) (JATS) is a standard XML format for scholarly articles that is used by publishers, archives, and text miners [@JU3KpeyB; @AAwqxolU; @bCyfIm6z].
 Going forward, we hope to integrate Manubot with the larger JATS ecosystem.